PengyangZhou/ECE411-mp4/mp4/doc/Specifications.md

 `mem_res`

-This is a `cdb_itf` type port that receives output from the memory (data cache).
+This is a `cdb_itf` type port that receives output from the memory unit.

 #### 11.3 Functionality

 The load buffer store the effective address to load from and the destination ROB entry.
+It shares the functionality of a reservation station.

+1. When Load instruction is issued, the immediate part is put into `A` field.
+2. For load step 1, when `Vj` is ready the addition between `Vj` and `A` is performed and the result is again stored in `A`.
+This step can only execute when there are no stores earlier in the Load/Store buffer queue.
+3. For load step 2, when load step 1 is done and all stores earlier in the ROB have differnet address.

 ### 12 Arbiter